Shellfish biotoxin alerts

 Public warnings about toxic shellfish

-Shellfish and seawater samples are taken every week from popular shellfish gathering areas around New Zealand and are tested for the presence of toxic algae.
-If the shellfish are not safe to eat, then public health warnings are issued and signs are posted at affected beaches.
+We test shellfish and seawater for toxic algae every week from popular shellfish gathering areas around New Zealand.
+If the shellfish are not safe to eat, we issue public health warnings and put up signs at affected beaches.

 If you get sick after eating shellfish